-In general, only one value is recommended for the "Qualifier" attribute associated with this data element, as given below.
-However it may be necessary in certain implementations to identify specific groups of passengers, in which case other codes from the 6353 codeset can be used by agreement with all parties participating in the interface.
+The "Qualifier" attribute associated with this data element can be used to identify specific groups of passengers using the 6353 codeset in agreement with all parties participating in the interface.
 An example might be the use of the "UM" code to indicate the number of unaccompanied minors.